Jorge3129/address_lang_1/docs/syntax.md

 label_end ...
 ```

-Here in case then condition is true the next line ``1 ⇒ b`` is executed automatically.
+Here in case the condition is true the next line ``1 ⇒ b`` is executed automatically.
 Otherwise, we jump to `label_else`.

 In **ADPL**, the only thing that actually changes in the **Predicate** formula is the separator: